illuminationZ/golang-amazon-ses/README.md

 ```

 ### POST /transactions
-Process a transaction and send email notification.
+Process a transaction and **queue** an email notification for asynchronous processing.

 **Request Body:**
 ```json